SavannahOlson-CS400/cs400-X-Team-13/README.md

 2. Answer these questions
    * What are the GitHub usernames of your team members?
        * GitHub username 1: SavannahOlson-CS400
-       * GitHub username 2:Smulvey2
+       * GitHub username 2: Smulvey2
        * GitHub username 3: oconmi
        * GitHub username 4:
    * When did you complete this exercise?
-       * Started working on it on Tuesday, Feb 27
+       * Mostly on Monday Mar.
+5
    * How long did it take your team to complete this exercise?
-       *
+       * About a day working remotely

 ## Table of Contents